 The Nairn Rotary Nairnshire Challenge is on Sunday 28th May 2017.

-The Highland Games is Nairn’s biggest event, usually held on the third Saturday in August at Nairn Links.
+The Highland Games is Nairn’s biggest event.
+Next date is 19th August 2017 at Nairn Links.
 The piping starts around 9.30am and the Highland dancing and athletics take place in the afternoon.
 Don’t miss the spectacular Massed Pipes and Drums marching through the town at 12.30.

-The Food Fair is 2nd Sept and the annual Book & Arts Festival is usually held during the first week of Sept.
+The Food Fair is 2nd Sept and the annual Book & Arts Festival is 12-17th Sept.
 Also in September (9-10th in 2017) there is the Coast to Coast Rat Race that sets off from Nairn.
 Each month Cinema Nairn screens a classic film and Music Nairn hosts a classical music evening – both in the Community Centre.
 Jazz Nairn also hosts a number of events through the year.
 Check the Community Events Calendar for all events.

 Golfing in Nairn